Search Member Login Accessibility Options

 The Americans with Disabilities Act: A Brief Background

-Celebrate the 32nd anniversary of the Americans with Disabilities Act (ADA) by learning about the history and intent of the law, its impact on the disability community, and how we can collectively move toward a more disability-inclusive world.
+Learn about the history and intent of the Americans with Disabilities Act (ADA), its impact on the disability community, and how we can collectively move toward a more disability-inclusive world.

 A black and white photo of a group of people marching.
 Some people are using wheelchairs and some are walking.
 They are holding signs that say "We shall overcome" and "Access is a civil right."